-I have always sworn I would not live vicariously through the kids but when Evey saw a friends Maplelea Girl doll and told me she would like one I had to break my pledge.
-I was instantly excited by all of the dolls and accessories available and wanted to fill my own room with the things I never had – Evey might be allowed to play, is she asked nicely.
+I have always sworn I would not live vicariously through the kids but when Evey saw friends Maplelea Girl doll and told me she would like the one I had to break my pledge.
+I was instantly excited by all of the dolls and accessories available and wanted to fill my own room with the things I never had – Evey might be allowed to play, as she asked nicely.

 - A unique outfit that matches the doll’s interests and personality traits.